To rename factor levels using

 str() in which we can see that we renamed the levels of the TrialType factor, again:

 Note, however, that when we rename factor levels by name like in the example above, ALL levels need to be present in the list; if any are not in the list, they will be replaced with NA.
-In the next example, we are going to work with dplyr to change the name of the factor levels.
-That is, you will end up with only a single factor level and NA scores.
+In the next example, we will work with dplyr to change the name of the factor levels.
+You will end up with only a single factor level and NA scores.
 Not that good.

 Example 3: Rename Factor Levels in R with dplyr’s recode_factor()